BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_15.md

 Back in Kristiline again, enter the house.
 That's all we can do in this quest for now!

 As this quest showed, we now have access to Grand Dream City once more.
 There are a few things we can take care of.
 First, enter Scholar District and enter the Fan Club.
 For beating Adam we should now have enough reputation that when we walk in, we will get a *Somniam Mall Stamp* as well as the *Aerodactylite*!
-Talk to a girl to get the *Poisonium-Z* as well!
+Talk to a girl to get the *Poisonium Z* as well!

 Head west to the Festival Plaza.
 There is a new tutor on the left.